 Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), the Association’s advocacy arm.
 In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

-Since joining the organization in 2009, Egge has led the Association in achieving several major milestones in Alzheimer’s policy, including the passage of the National Alzheimer’s Project Act, which mandated the creation of the first national plan to fight Alzheimer's.
-Under his guidance, the Association has successfully lobbied Congress for significant increases in funding for Alzheimer’s disease research, tripling funding levels since 2015.
+Since joining the organization in 2009, Egge has led the Association in achieving several major milestones in Alzheimer’s policy, including the passage of the National Alzheimer’s Project Act (NAPA), which mandated the creation of the first national plan to fight Alzheimer's.
+He managed the Association’s efforts to enact the bipartisan BOLD infrastructure for Alzheimer’s Act, legislation that is critical to addressing Alzheimer’s as a public health issue.
+Under Egge's guidance, the Association has successfully lobbied Congress for significant increases in funding for Alzheimer’s disease research, more than quadrupling funding levels since the passage of NAPA.

 Egge was appointed to the U.S. Department of Health and Human Services’ Advisory Council on Alzheimer’s Research, Care, and Services in 2017.
 This advisory council, created by the National Alzheimer’s Project Act, provides guidance to both the secretary and the United States Congress on matters of Alzheimer’s policy.